 Provision of access lifts, accessible toilets and staircase ramps.

 7. Late diagnosis of an SpLD

-On late diagnosis of a condition that requires reasonable adjustments, all previous attempts at the examinations taken prior to the diagnosis will still stand.
+On late diagnosis of a condition that requires reasonable adjustments, all previous attempts at an examination component taken prior to the diagnosis can be discounted and the attempts reset.

 Candidates are strongly advised that should they feel that their performance may have been impaired by an underlying disability, they should seek advice after their initial failure rather than taking further attempts at the examination.